 - 1. Theory of Comics and Sequential Art by Will Eisner - 2.
 Understanding Comics by Scott McCloud - 3.
-From Comic Strips to Graphic Novels-Daniel Stein, Jan-Noel Thon (Eds)
+The Power of Comics: History, Form, and Culture (Second ed.) by Randy Duncan, Mathew J. Smith and Paul Levitz. - 4.
+From Comic Strips to Graphic Novels- Daniel Stein, Jan-Noel Thon (Eds)

-[Please Note:Introduce noted graphic novelists and comics creators and their works while dealing with the history of comics.
+[Please Note: Introduce noted graphic novelists and comics creators and their works while dealing with the history of comics.
 Encourage readings of Comic Strips, Single panel comics and a variety of graphic narratives.]